ibm-cloud-docs/vpc/file_storage_vpc_create.md

 4. Depending on the mount target access mode of the share, the **Create mount target** form looks different.

-   - If the share has the security group access mode, enter the following information.
+   - If the share has security group access mode, enter the following information.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.

      | Field | Value |
      |-------|-------|